posmlab/getting-started/organisms.md

 ![Figure 2](images/ballistospore-launch-mechanism.png)
 #### Figure 2:  Illustrates the surface tension catapult.
 ***A.*** *Buller’s drop forms at the base of the spore, energy is stored here in the form of surface tension.*
-***B.*** *Buller’s drop touches the side of the spore and merges with the fluid, releasing the tension, causing an upward movement, and a downward force on the sterigma and a bit of rotation.*
+***B.*** *Buller’s drop touches the side of the spore and merges with the fluid, releasing the tension, causing an upward movement, and a downward force on the sterigma and a bit of rotation.
+This mechanism mimics how we jump as a downward force is applied before release to cause the system to propell itself upwards.*
 ***C.*** *Once the Buller’s drop reaches the tip of the spore it stops abruptly due to surface tension preventing it from leaving the spore.
 This causes the spore to be shot upward along with the droplet.*

 #### To see the action check out the following videos: